thatdania/battle-/README.md

 | attack(HP)    | reduce        | P1 Hp reduces by 10         |
 | message(0hp)  | lose          | P1 loses a game of battle   |

+# Domain Model (Other Userstories we wanted to acheive but didn't)

 | Objects          | Messages      | Output                                   |
 | ---------------- |:-------------:| ----------------------------------------:|